-With a population of 3.2 million, Orange County is the third largest county in California.
-Twenty-five departments make up the County government, and the Orange County Health Care Agency (HCA) falls under the Community Services Program.
-HCA is a large and multifaceted agency that coordinates and serves all of Orange County through its functional areas, with over 2,800 employees and a \$900 million budget comprised of a variety of funding sources.
+With a population of 3.2 million, OC is the third largest county in California.
+Twenty-five departments make up the County government, and the OC Health Care Agency (HCA) falls under the Community Services Program.
+HCA is a large and multifaceted agency that coordinates and serves all of OC through its functional areas, with over 2,800 employees and a \$900 million budget comprised of a variety of funding sources.
 HCA's functional areas provide broad and varied services to address community health in a variety of sectors throughout the County.
 (See Appendix A for HCA's organizational chart) This requires HCA to coordinate and collaborate across multiple other County departments and agencies.

-HCA provides a wide range of services that support the health and safety for all residents of, and visitors to, Orange County.
-While some of HCA's services impact everyone in the County (e.g., public health, emergency medical services, environmental health services), others are targeted more narrowly (e.g., behavioral health services for adults with serious mental illness (SMI) and children with serial emotional disturbance (SED); incarcerated adults and juveniles).
+HCA provides a wide range of services that support the health and safety for all residents of, and visitors to, OC.
+While some of HCA's services impact everyone in the County (e.g., public health, emergency medical services, environmental health services), others are targeted more narrowly (e.g., mental health and recovery services for adults with serious mental illness (SMI) and children with serious emotional disturbance (SED), adults and children with substance use disorders (SUD); incarcerated adults and juveniles).
+Many of these services are provided by contracted community entities who are invaluable HCA partners.